 Is the International Space Station intact?
 This question could soon be answered by Bosch’s SoundSee technology.
-The highlight of troubleshooting in space it that it works by analyzing sounds and using artificial intelligence.
+The highlight of troubleshooting in space is that it works by analyzing sounds and using artificial intelligence.

-Bosch in North America and Astrobotic Technology Inc. have announced a research partnership to send experimental sensor technology to the International Space Station (ISS) as early as May 2019.
+Bosch in North America and Astrobotic Technology Inc. have announced a research partnership and have sent experimental sensor technology to the International Space Station (ISS) in november 2019.
 Bosch’s SoundSee technology is a deep audio analytics capability that uses a custom array of microphones and machine learning to analyze information contained in emitted noises.
 SoundSee’s analytics will investigate whether audio data from equipment could be learned and understood using advanced software, such that it could be used to improve the operations of the ISS.

 On the ISS, researchers will collect data and send it to Earth for Bosch to study.
 As research progresses, the team expects to update the software or adjust operational routines to improve data-collection results.
 Jon Macoskey, research engineer intern at Bosch, said, “Our long-term goal is to show that we can detect anomalies in the operation of the station and return that intelligence to crewmembers or ground control.”

 “Bosch has long been interested in using audio analytics to monitor critical machines and equipment, such as car engines or HVAC systems,” said Dr. Joseph Szurley, a Bosch research scientist.
 “The ISS will allow us to study how these techniques can extend to even more challenging and unique environments.”
 Astrobotic’s Future Missions and Technology team, a space robotics research group, is developing the flight version of the sensor, known as the SoundSee payload.